 Heat and humidity are challenges to electrical products.
-Aging can be visible to those electronic devices that have spent weeks working in hot and wet environments.
-And for the PCBA, the core of an electronic device, the resistance of heat and humidity is a key factor to determine its performance and service life.
-For the PCB manufacturers and buyers that care about quality, thermal aging is a test that can't be omitted.
+Aging can be visible in those electronic devices that have spent weeks working in hot and wet environments.
+For the PCBA, the core of an electronic device, the resistance to heat and humidity is a key factor in determining its performance and service life.
+For PCB manufacturers and buyers who care about quality, thermal aging is a test that can't be omitted.

 Part 1.
 What is Thermal Aging for PCBA?

-The above video shows a thermal aging test to the solid-state driver PCBAs PCBONLINE assembled.
+The above video shows a thermal aging test of the solid-state driver PCBAs PCBONLINE assembled.

 Part 2.
 How is Thermal Aging Tested?